301st Air Refueling Wing: History

-From 19 December 1972 to 18 January 1973, the wing repeated previous deployed condition on a smaller scale, with deployed resources forming a provisional air refueling squadron at Clark AB in the Philippines.
+From 19 December 1972 to 18 January 1973, the wing repeated previous deployed condition on a smaller scale, with deployed resources forming a provisional air refueling squadron at Clark Air Base in the Philippines.

-The 301st ARW was inactivated on 30 November 1979 in conjunction with SAC turning over Rickenbacker to the Air National Guard.
+The 301st was inactivated on 30 November 1979 in conjunction with SAC turning over Rickenbacker to the Air National Guard.
 Its KC-135As were sent to various Air National Guard units.

-The Wing was reactivated on 8 January 1988 at Malmstrom AFB, MT, and assigned to 4th Air Division, Strategic Air Command.
+The Wing was reactivated on 8 January 1988 at Malmstrom Air Force Base, Montana, and assigned to 4th Air Division, Strategic Air Command.
 It was equipped with KC-135s.
 It was inactivated on 1 June 1992.